Concordium/concordium.github.io/source/shared/net/mobile-wallet/shield-unshield-mw.rst

 #.
 Your shielding transaction has now been submitted to the blockchain.
 Finally, tap **Ok, thanks**.

-The transaction might take a little while to finalise on the blockchain, and you can follow the status in the transaction log.
+The transaction might take a little while to finalize on the blockchain, and you can follow the status in the transaction log.
-Once it has finalized, you can browse to your shielded balance to see the newly shielded amount.
+Once it has been finalized, you can browse to your shielded balance to see the newly shielded amount.

 Move GTU to the regular balance
 ===============================